← All writing

 Naive error at |S|=10.387

-Drop ff to zero and the naive sum is fine until S>r|S| > r, where the user subspace runs out of room.
-Crank ff up and the error grows linearly with S|S| — every extra user pours another copy of the bias into the residual stream.
+At f=0f = 0 the naive sum is exact: with nothing shared, the deltas have nothing to collide over.
+At high ff the error grows linearly with S|S|: every extra user adds another copy of the bias to the residual stream.
 The model reads "KK users want to be recalled at full volume" instead of "KK users have facts here".

 The same wall hits attention-routing KV adapters (per-user (K,V)(K, V) slot packs prepended at one layer).
 Best λ\lambda in the leakage trade-off: 60% recall with 2.3% leakage at L=18L=18; pushing injection to L=22L=22 traded +8pp recall for +19pp leakage.
 The shared bias is everywhere these representations live.